Sanchezia nobilis Plant Indoor Care, Propagation, Problems and Solutions

 Temperature and Humidity

-Average warmth between 18-260C during the growing season is ideal for the Sanchezia Plant.
+Average warmth of 18-260C is ideal for the Sanchezia Plant.
 A room temperature that is comfortable for you is ideal for this plant.
+Keep it away from drafts as they can lead to wilting and drooping leaves, curled leaf edges and reduced growth.

-Sanchezia Plant thrives in humid conditions.
+Golden Vein Plant thrives in humidity of 55-70%.
 Too low humidity (dry air) for the plant will result in brown leaf tips and edges.
+To raise humidity, set the pot on a wet pebble tray or use a cool mist humidifier.

 Regularly clean the leaves by damp-wiping with a soft cloth to get rid of dust and also discourage pest infestation.
+Ensure that there is good air circulation to minimize fungal diseases.

 Potting Mix

 The best potting medium for Sanchezia Plant should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+Most all purpose potting mixes are ideal for this plant.

 Repotting

 Repot young Sanchezia Plants annually at the beginning of the growing season into a pot 1 size larger than the current one.
+Repot mature plants at the beginning of the growing season only when the plant becomes pot-bound.

 Pruning

-Pinch the growing tips to encourage a bushy and compact growth for the Golden Vein Plant.
+Pruning Sanchezia Plant involves removal of any dead leaves to keep it tidy as well as minimize pest and disease infestations.
+Pinch the growing tips to encourage a bushy and compact growth.
 With a sharp, clean pair of pruning scissors, cutback the stems after flowering when the plant becomes overgrown to rejuvenate growth.

-How to propagate Sanchezia Plant from stem cuttings
+Sanchezia Plant propagation from stem cuttings

-Cover the set up with clear polythene to increase humidity and warmth to hasten rooting.
+3. Cover the set up with clear polythene to increase humidity and warmth to hasten rooting.

-Place the set up in a warm, brightly-lit place and maintain the soil moist until the cuttings are rooted.
+4. Place the set up in a warm, brightly-lit place and maintain the soil moist until the cuttings are rooted.

-Allow substancial growth before transplanting the new Golden Vein Plant after which you can begin routine care.
+5. Allow substancial growth before transplanting the new Golden Vein Plant after which you can begin routine care.

 Sanchezia Plant, Golden Vein Plant, Sanchezia nobilis

-Sanchezia nobilis Problems
+Sanchezia nobilis Common Problems

-Sanchezia Plant (Sanchezia nobilis) problems include brown leaf patches, brown tips and edges, curled leaf edges, wilting, lack of blooms, pests and diseases among others.
+Sanchezia Plant (Sanchezia nobilis) problems include yellow leaves, brown leaf patches, brown tips and edges, curled leaf edges, wilting, lack of blooms, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

-Position the Golden Vein Plant in a brighter spot where it will receive bright light away from direct hot sunshine or instal a grow light if the natural light is not adequate.
+Too little light is the reason why Sanchezia Plant is not blooming.
+Position the plant in a brighter spot where it will receive bright indirect light or instal a grow light if the natural light is not adequate.
+Check out this post on understanding light for houseplants.

 Brown leaf tips and edges

 Brown leaf tips and edges in Sanchezia Plant are caused by too dry air which results in low air humidity.
+To raise humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
+You may also grow the plant in a well-lit bathroom, kitchen and other humid areas in the home.

 Brown soft leaf spots

+Brown soft leaf spots in Sanchezia Plant are due to soggy soil or overwatering.
+Ensure that the pot has a drainage hole and the soil is free-draining.
 In addition, reduce watering in the cold season as growth is minimal at this time to maintain the soil slightly moist.

 Wilted and drooping leaves

-Maintain the soil consistently moist during the growing period and maintain an average room temperature within the range of 18-260C.
+Wilted and drooping leaves in Sanchezia Plant are caused by underwatering or too high temperature.
+Maintain the soil consistently moist during the growing period and maintain an average room temperature of 18-260C.
+Keep the plant away from hot drafts from hot air vents, hot surfaces and others.

 Brown leaf patches